 Newdico purchased the hangar facility from Commercial Holdings (Pty) Ltd. (CHPT) in February 2016.
 The hangar facility resides on a commercial plot located at the Maun International Airport rented by CHPT from Civil Aviation Authority of Botswana (CAAB).
 The purchase agreement called for a transfer of the CPHT/CAAB lease to Newdico upon purchase of the hangar facility.
 The parties all agree to the transfer to take place but to date, the lease transfer has not occurred.
-Newdico has withheld lease payments until such time that the lease is transferred.
 The lease has an effective date of January 1, 2016 and continues for 10 years at 8% escalation annually which may be reviewed very three (3) years at market and commercial rates.
 The initial monthly lease payment is 8,000 BWP / month in addition to a fee of 15% of monthly rental for security and general maintenance at the airport complex.

-2The lease has an effective date of January 1, 2021 and is renewable at the company's option for an additional 6 years expiring on December 31, 2025.
+The lease has an effective date of January 1, 2021 and is renewable at the company's option for an additional 6 years expiring on December 31, 2025.
 The monthly lease payment is 6,420 BWP increasing 420 BWP annually in each successive year.

-3The twelve month service agreement has an effective date of February 1, 2021 and is renewable at the company's option for an additional year expiring January 31, 2022.
+The twelve month service agreement has an effective date of February 1, 2021 and is renewable at the company's option for an additional year expiring January 31, 2022.
 The monthly lease payment is 8,000 BWP/month.

-4The lease term has an effective date of February 2018.
+The lease term has an effective date of February 2018.
 Newdico's obligations under the lease are effective as of October 1, 2020.
 The lease cost is 29,998 BWP per annum which may be reviewed every five (5) years at market and commercial rates.
 The lease has a term of fifty (50) years cancelable by either party on six (6) months notice.